Skip to content

 Who Will Know That I Have Gone Bankrupt?

 Any legal filing of a bankruptcy is a public document that the general public has access to.
-The credit bureaus – TransUnion and Equifax are notified and the bankruptcy will report on your credit bureau report for 6 years from the date of the discharge in the case of a 1st bankruptcy.
+The credit bureaus—TransUnion and Equifax—are notified, and the bankruptcy will report on your credit bureau report for 6 years from the date of the discharge in the case of a first bankruptcy.
 For a second or subsequent bankruptcy, the information will report for 14 years on the Equifax Bureau and for the rest of your life with TransUnion.
-This however does not mean that credit cannot be obtained during this time.
+This, however, does not mean that credit cannot be obtained during this time.

 How Much Am I Allowed to Keep?

-For a list of property in your province that is exempt from seizure in a bankruptcy visit Government Site If you are even considering bankruptcy, we highly recommend you visit this site.
+Visit the Government Site for a list of properties in your province that are exempt from seizure in bankruptcy.
+If you are considering bankruptcy, we highly recommend you visit this site.

 When Is the Bankruptcy Over?